portfolio-performance/portfolio-help/docs/en/getting-started/create-portfolio.md

     When at least one security account with a reference account has been created, the `Finish` button becomes available.
 Don't worry about the next steps if you don't understand what they are about.

     !!! note
-        If you have an existing portfolio, PP supports importing CSV files to quickly add securities, buy and sell transactions, and payments.
+        If you have an existing portfolio, Portfolio Performance supports importing CSV files to quickly add securities, buy and sell transactions, and payments.
 See [this tutorial](https://forum.portfolio-performance.info/t/import-csv-file/17123) for importing a portfolio and dividends.

 - **Step 3**